-Canon 6D versus Sony A7S
+Canon 6D vs Sony A7S

-The Canon EOS 6D and the Sony Alpha A7S are two digital cameras that were revealed to the public, respectively, in September 2012 and April 2014.
+The Canon EOS 6D and the Sony Alpha A7S are two digital cameras that were announced, respectively, in September 2012 and April 2014.
 The 6D is a DSLR, while the A7S is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 20 megapixel, whereas the Sony provides 12 MP.
+The Canon has a resolution of 20 megapixels, whereas the Sony provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S is notably smaller (26 percent) than the Canon 6D.
 Moreover, the A7S is substantially lighter (36 percent) than the 6D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.